The Beverage Forum 2021 Agenda

 There’s no question that the U.S. beverage market has undergone a transformation from where it stood even five years ago.
 Today’s market has embraced brands that helped consumers fulfill a number of need states in terms of health and wellness, customization, indulgence, convenience and much more.
 As we embark on a new technologically driven decade, the upcoming leaders and innovators are embracing a vision that supports not only the beverage needs of today but also anticipates wants and desires of the future.

 Consumer needs and wants are at the very core of marketing.
-Changes in the technological, demographic, social and economic environments, however, have profoundly changed what consumers seek and demand from products and companies today.
-What are the best ways to learn about emerging consumer needs and wants?
-How do ensure that what you learn is properly incorporated into products and marketing that will make a significant difference in the marketplace?
-Top beverage marketers will share how they are gaining deep consumer insights and how those insights are changing what and how they sell.
+The enormous economic, social and public health upheaval of 2020, however, has potentially profoundly changed what consumers will seek and demand from products and companies for years to come.
+What are the best ways to learn about consumer needs and wants that may be more transitory vs. enduring as a result of these transformational forces?
+How do you ensure that what is learned is properly incorporated into products and marketing that will adequately address these challenges?
+Top beverage marketers will share how they are gaining deep consumer insights during these turbulent times and how those insights are changing what and how they sell.

 Dafne Hefner, VP, Consumer Strategy & Insights, Anheuser-Busch InBev